ryanemerson/keycloak-benchmark/provision/opentofu/README.md

 When an existing workspace is selected, you must then execute `tofu state pull` to ensure that you have the latest state on your local machine.

+### Cleaning up old resources
+The `./reaper.sh <dir>` script calls `tofu destroy` for all workspaces associated with the module directory passed to the script.